LithTech: LithTech 3.0

 LithTech 3.0 was being developed concurrently with Talon, but, along with its revisions, LithTech 3.x would largely be considered an internal version of the engine.
 While it was sent to licensees, no games were finished on it.
 The primary feature announced for LithTech 3.x was the Distributed Object System, a new system for MMORPGs and multiplayer.
 Unfortunately, LithTech 3.x was also plagued by a significant number of bugs and problems and all games developed with LithTech 3.x would eventually convert to the newer LithTech Jupiter or to Talon.

 The unreleased Monolith game Shogo II was being developed with this iteration of the LithTech engine.

 LithTech Discovery

 LithTech Discovery was created with the MMORPG genre and its unique requirements in mind.
 Discovery improved upon the working technology from LithTech 2.2, but also included the Distributed Object System which was the centerpiece of LithTech 3.x.
-The only game title to be powered by LithTech Discovery was The Matrix Online by Monolith.
-The engine was never licensed to any other company.

 LithTech Jupiter

 LithTech Jupiter was a thorough overhaul of the LithTech technology, developed as an alternative to 3.x.
 In some ways, the original version of Jupiter was even more technologically advanced than its competitors, since it supported Shader Model 1.x and included a visualization tool, whereas at the time Unreal and Quake only supported CPU-based shaders.

-A custom version of Jupiter was made especially for Monolith, for use with their Tron 2.0 game; this release was codenamed LithTech Triton.
+A custom version of Jupiter was made especially for Monolith; this release was codenamed LithTech Triton.
 Eventually, LithTech Triton's new features were merged back into LithTech Jupiter for licensees.
 In 2024 the Monolith website christened this incarnation as V3, with no mention of 3.0 or Discovery.